theusaf/KahootPY/README.md

 # About
 KahootPY is a library to interact with the Kahoot API.
-KahootPY supports joining and interacting with quizzes and ~challenges (not yet)~.
+KahootPY supports joining and interacting with quizzes and challenges.

 # Installation

 `pip install -U KahootPY`

+# Usage

 ```py
 from kahoot import client